The relationship between saddle and rider can very easily become a one way track for resentment.

 "Whilst there’s different presentations of men’s genitals, there’s much more varied presentations of soft tissue in women, which results in more challenges at the saddle interface.
 It means it's harder for women to find the right saddle."

 Men are far from excluded in this conversation.

 "I think men often suffer in silence," Burt says.
 "Men have this code of ‘you just put up with that’ – but they don’t have to, loads of solutions have been made for men with saddle pain, central cuts outs for example were initially made for men."

-Regardless of who has more problems in the saddle department, when looking for the right saddle, the same rules can be applied to both genders.
+Regardless of who has more problems in the saddle department, the same rules on how to choose a bike saddle can be applied to both genders.

 As Burt puts it: "saddle injuries are hugely multifactorial, there’s not any easy answers, but there are some things you can do to get you closer to being optimal."

-Starting with the right saddle, set up in the right position, is crucial.
+Starting with choosing the right bike saddle, adjusting your bike seat height and setting to the right position, is crucial.

 Your saddle soul mate is determined by the type of riding you're doing and your physiology - including flexibility, core strength, sit bone width and soft tissue distribution.